Greek Army uniforms: Late 19th century (1868–1908)

 The new uniform, adopted in 1869, remained faithful to the French style.
-The officers' dress uniform ("great uniform", μεγάλη στολή) consisted of a dark blue, pocketless, hip-length tunic with stand-up collar and epaulettes (double-breasted for artillery officers), with straight light blue trousers for line infantry and dark blue for other branches, while the shako was replaced by a kepi sporting a large feather plume for full dress.
+The officers' dress uniform ("great uniform", μεγάλη στολή) consisted of a dark blue, pocketless tunic with stand-up collar and epaulettes (double-breasted for artillery officers), with straight light blue trousers for line infantry and dark blue for other branches, while the shako was replaced by a kepi sporting a large feather plume for full dress.
 The cavalry again retained a separate uniform style, with dark green Hussar-style tunics and breeches, cherry red branch colour and silver braid.
 Other ranks wore a simplified version of the same uniform both as dress and field uniforms.
-For infantry, artillery and engineers this was characterized by short tunics with piping in the branch colour, white kepi covers in summer field dress and dark blue greatcoats in colder weather.
+For infantry, artillery and engineers this was characterized by short hip-length dark blue tunics with piping in the branch colour, white kepi covers in summer field dress and dark blue greatcoats in colder weather.
+The trousers were initially light grey, changing to a light blue shade about 1900.
 The leather equipment was black and of French design, to complement the standard-issue fusil Gras rifle.
 The officers' dress uniform was retained through subsequent changes in uniform styles, and continues in use today as the No. 1 uniform.
 Its modern use however is limited to those officers serving in the Army Academy.

 The officers' field uniform followed Austro-Hungarian models, with the tunic being dark blue woolen in winter and white cotton during the summer, featuring fly-hidden buttons and scalloped pocket flaps.
 There were no epaulettes; rank was exhibited on the collar with tabs and bullion stars.
 Breeches were worn with high leather boots.
 French-style leather equipment and a sabre were carried in battle.

 The Evzone battalions were also formed at the time, and acquired a uniform very similar to the one still used today as the ceremonial dress of the Presidential Guard.